Pistacia chinensis

 -

-Tough as nails, drought tolerant, easy to transplant, and pest free are all terms used to describe the Chinese pistache.
+Tough as nails, drought-tolerant, easy to transplant, and pest-free are all terms used to describe the Chinese pistachio.
 This beautiful, medium-sized tree is perfect for both the home landscape and the urban environment.
+This tree prefers full sun and is adaptable to most soil and pH types.
+It is drought-, heat- and pollution-tolerant.
+It is long-lived and fire-resistant.

-Insect Disease and other Pest Problems: Once established, it becomes carefree with no serious pest problems.
+Insect Disease and Other Pest Problems: Once established, it becomes carefree with no serious pest or disease problems.
+It may be susceptible to verticillium wilt.
+This species can escape and become weedy.

 - Profile Video: